spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 # Example Configuration

-The following is an example of a user-data that is used to customize the edge host installation process.
+The following is an example of a user data that is used to customize the edge host installation process.

 <br />